ClimenteA/aws-cdk-fastapi-ec2-sqs-pgsql/README.md

 This is a extra small rest api made in Python FastAPI with PostgreSQL as a database.
 SQLAlchemy async ORM is used to intereact with the database.
 The entire app runs on a AWS EC2 instance and exposes a POST request which saves a log message to PostgreSQL.
+PGAdmin is also available to see the data saved and perform custom queries.

 In `cdk.py` - Amazon Cloud Deployment Kit (AWS CDK) is used to create the AWS EC2 stack on which this dockerized rest api will run.

-In case something goes wrong `logs.log` contains all the errors needed for debugging.
+In case something goes wrong `logs.log` contains all the errors needed for debugging (enter in api container with `sudo docker-compose exec app bash` there check the logs.log with `cat logs.log`).

 You can SSH in the EC2 instance from the aws console (search EC2 > Instances > Select Instance > Connect > Click `Connect` button on first Tab `EC2 Instance Connect`).

+If you need to do some live debugging SSH into the EC2 and do a `sudo docker-compose logs -ft app` for the restapi or `-ft pgsql` for Postgres.

+Basic, but does the job.

 *If you are new to AWS go thru these resources:*